 The wet season is associated with cheaper accommodation, permits are available for all the sectors and you don’t need to worry about the much crowds of fellow tourists in the park.

 In synopsis, Uganda is a fascinating destination throughout the year.
 Although we recommend the dry season as the best time to visit the country.
 Here at Mumwe Global safaris, we provide you with important information about the Uganda safaris such as; best time to visit, where to stay, chimpanzee and gorilla trekking permit, top must visit destinations among others.
-Incase you are in need of a Uganda safari this season, feel free to send us an inquiry on email@example.com or call our travel consultants on +256-700135510 / +256 414-699459.
+Incase you are in need of a Uganda safari this season, feel free to contact us through email@example.com or call our travel consultants on +256-700135510 / +256 414-699459.